cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 $ docker run --rm -it tmkms_i:v0.12.2
 ```

 It returns you information about usage.
-You built Tendermint Key Management System.
+You just built the Tendermint Key Management System.

 ## Blockchain elements

 Each container needs access to its own private information, such as keys and genesis.
 To facilitate data access and separation between containers, you create folders that will map as a volume to the default `/root/.checkers` or `/root/tmkms` inside containers.
+One for each container:

 ```sh [https://github.com/cosmos/b9-checkers-academy-draft/tree/run-prod/docker]
 $ mkdir -p docker/kms-alice